Répertoire International des Sources Musicales: RISM Database

 The manuscripts are described in detail with respect to copyist and place and time of origin.
 Printed music includes publication information such as place, year, and publisher.
 In addition, many works include a music incipit, that is, the opening notes or measures from important movements or sections of a piece.

 A variety of search boxes enables browsing and discovery through any of these fields.
 Specific questions can be answered by combining specific indexes.
 For example, it is possible to immediately access all the information stored by RISM about autograph manuscripts by Clara Schumann or the dissemination of manuscripts with music by François Couperin.
 A search by means of a music incipit is a valuable research tool when trying to identify an anonymous piece or a fragment of a piece.
 To make use of this tool, the researcher keys in the first few notes of the work.

 Apart from the stated intention of opening the way to the primary source for researchers and performers, this sort of catalog provides attractive possibilities for other areas of interest and inquiry as well.
 For example, one can gain insight into many different topics while researching the reception of a piece.
-One way could be to find out how the music of a composer was regarded after his or her death; to find this out, it would be important to know how many and which works were reissued.
+One way could be to find out how the music of a composer was regarded after their death; to find this out, it would be important to know how many and which works were reissued.

 The database provides information not only about the dissemination of works by composers who are still well known today, but also a wealth of knowledge about those many creative musicians who were highly regarded in their day, but are currently either little known, or even forgotten.
 This makes the database invaluable for music historians, and also makes it possible for performing musicians to "excavate" and rediscover many things.

 The data in the RISM Catalog is available under a Creative Commons license as linked data and linked open data for use in other library catalogs, projects in the digital humanities, or research projects.